What is Administrative Management Theory?

 In 1916 Fayol published a book in his native language and later on it was translated into English as “General and Industrial Management”.
 In his book, he has developed different 14 principles which are commonly known as principles of management.
 He divided a manager’s job into five functions and stated every manager must have certain skills to better perform the given task, and he classified the entire business activities into six categories.

-Let’s discuss the functions managers have to perform, skills needed, business activities, and principles of management according to administrative management theory.
+Let’s discuss the functions managers have to perform, the skills needed, business activities, and principles of management according to administrative management theory.

 Functions of Management

 According to the administrative management of Henri Fayol, a manager has five functions to do in the organization.
-Henri Fayol’s management functions are shortly anointed POCCC, they are:
+Henri fayol’s management functions are shortly anointed POCCC, they are: